This is my sixth week of playing Dungeons & Dragons with the group at Chase Public and it only took four weeks for things to come to a head. Read More

 Back in March, I participated in a conference on “nerd lit” at Miami University.
 I was invited to be on the main plenary panel (with three other speakers) as well as present my steampunk character building workshop as a breakout session during the event.
 It was a paying gig at an official undergraduate academic conference, but in the days leading up to it, the thought of participating started to make me a little queasy.
-And there’s a very easy explanation for that — Imposter Syndrome.
+And there’s a very easy explanation for that — Impostor Syndrome.
 Read More

 We’re back again with another installment of “Projects I’m Supporting”!
 Up this time: 23-16-9: A Short Film, Niobe: She Is Death, Kamikaze: Volume 2/Soundbox, and the Patreon campaigns of Mikki Kendall and K. Tempest Bradford.
 Read More